milochen0418/BuildingAIAgent/README.md

 - AI travel agent that can make recommendation on itineraries and bring you to the booking websites
 - AI book recommendation agent that can make book recommendation and bring you to purchase with both printed book and audio book version if available.

-### What tools do we need
+### What tools do we need?

-After deciding of what AI agent to build, the next step will be to think about the steps the agent will potential take and what tools we can provide for the agent.
+After deciding of what AI agent to build, the next step will be to think about the steps the agent will potentially take and what tools we can provide for the agent.
 Tools are resources the AI agent can use to help completing the tasks given by the users.
 For example, maybe there will be a tool scan all the files in a directory in the file system, a tool to add a file, a tool to edit a file and a tool to delete a file.

 Tools can be provided internally in the agent or it can be added with MCP servers.

 ### Using an MCP server

 MCP (Model Context Protocol) servers are a way to provide extra tools to the agent on top of the build in ones.
-Since the MCP standadize the connect between an AI agent and an external application, third party tools can be developed by anyone to extend the capability of the AI agent.
+Since the MCP standardize the connect between an AI agent and an external application, third party tools can be developed by anyone to extend the capability of the AI agent.
 The MCP server can be a standalone server or a service that can be used by multiple agents.

 In this workshop we will not use MCP servers, but you can learn more about them in the [MCP documentation](https://github.com/modelcontextprotocol/python-sdk).